wanghaisheng/responsive-landing-page-starter/content/blog/en/mitigate-2fa-sms-fraud-using-vonage-apis.md

-Please contact your account manager or sales when you are ready to implement Conversion API.
+Please contact your account manager or sales when you are ready to implement the Conversion API.